 The way to reform the food stamp program is to end federal involvement and transfer the full funding and administration to the states.
 Each state could decide to provide benefits either more or less generous than current benefits, and each state could decide whether or not taxpayers should subsidize "soft drinks, candy, cookies, snack crackers, and ice cream."

 School Breakfast and Lunch

 Like the food stamp program, the school breakfast and lunch programs were designed to reduce hunger.
-But society has changed, and today the programs may contribute to the problems of excess weight and obesity of many young people, including those from low-income families.26
+But the low-income population has changed over the decades, and excess weight and obesity have become serious problems among children.
+The school lunch and breakfast programs may contribute to the weight problems experienced by young people from low-income families.

 Women, Infants, and Children (WIC)